L400-RTI/Training-material/modules/12 - CICD and ALM.md

 Deployment pipelines in Fabric function similarly to Git integration, but without an external repository:

 1. Each stage (Dev, Test, Prod) corresponds to a Fabric workspace.
-2. Artifacts are promoted workspace-to-workspace, with the platform comparing serialized definitions.
+2. AReal-Time Intelligencefacts are promoted workspace-to-workspace, with the platform comparing serialized definitions.
 3. Only additive/non-destructive updates are applied.
 4. Platform uses logical ID mapping to reconnect references (e.g., KQL DB → Eventhouse binding).